Czech gunmaker Colt CZ makes offer for Vista Outdoor

 "We would keep the company together, allowing continued upside for current Vista shareholders with the 'New Vista' retaining its listing in the U.S."

-Colt CZ said its offer included a $900 million share buyback programme that it would be conducting after the transaction had closed, funded by $600 million of new equity issued at the transaction price and $300 million of debt.
+Colt CZ said its offer of "a strategic combination" included a $900 million share buyback programme that it would conduct after the transaction had closed, funded by $600 million of new equity issued at the transaction price and $300 million of debt.

+Vista shareholders would hold about 55% in the new company under the deal, Colt CZ said.

 Vista said it would review Colt CZ's proposal but that it had not made any change in its recommendation for the CSG deal.